CSE237SP2021/project-resumebuilder/README.md

 	- A user should be able to receive a file of a CV

 # Obstacles/Issues
-	- Struggling with running our program from the command line due to external dependencies
 	- Having difficulty incorporating TDD to our UI stories
 	- Needed to refactor our complex/large Menu class into an interface that implements more specific methods for specific resumes
 		- Had issues with command line compilation when creating packages and relying on internal class dependencies

 # Running the Program from the Command Line
-	- Typically: See run_resume_builder.sh
+	- See run_resume_builder.sh
-	- Right now: Please run the program via Eclipse, via the RunResumeBuilder.java class.
-We are experiencing trouble with external dependencies, as mentioned in obstacles/issues, so running from the command line produces errors.
-Make sure that the .jar files in lib are in the class path (by right-clicking on the program, going to build path, configure build path, libraries, and examining the class path).
+	- If you're runnning the program multiple times, rename or delete your first generated resume document in the output folder to prevent conflicts